NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/Set-Working-Directory-In-R/Set-Working-Directory-In-R.md

 ### Set the Working Directory: Base Path in Script
 We can set the working directory using the code `setwd("PATH")` where PATH is the full path to the desired directory.
+You can enter "PATH" as a string (as shown below), or save the file path as a string to a variable (e.g., `wd <- "~/Documents/data"`) and then set the working directory based on that variable (e.g., `setwd(wd)`).

+This latter method is used in many of the NEON Data Skills tutorials because of the advantages that this method provides.
+First, this method is extermely flexible across different comput environments and formats, including personal computers, Linux-based servers on 'the cloud' (e.g., CyVerse), and when using Rmarkdown (.Rmd) documents.
+Second this method allows the tutorial's user to set their working directory once as a string and then to reuse that string as needed to reference input files, or make output files.
+For example, some functions must have a full filepath to an input file (such as when reading in HDF5 files).
+Third, this method simplifies the process that NEON uses internally to create and update these tutorials.
+All in all, using saving filepaths and working directory as a string input makes the code more explicit and determanistic without relying on working knowledge of relative filepaths, making your code more producible and easier for an outsider to interpret.

-Now, set your working directory to the directory where you have the data saved.
+Now, use these techniques to set your working directory to the directory where you have the data saved.
 There is no R output from `setwd()`.
 If we want to check that the working directory is correctly set we can use `getwd()`.

 #### Example Windows File Path
 Notice the the backslashes used in Windows paths must be changed to slashes in
 R.

 	# set the working directory to `data` folder
-	setwd("C:/Users/neon/Documents/data")
+	wd <- "C:/Users/neon/Documents/data"
+	setwd(wd)

 	# check to ensure path is correct
 	getwd()